kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 Note that this gateway has a `kuma.io/service` tag.
 You will use this to bind policies to configure this gateway.

-As you're in universal you now need to run kuma-dp:
+As you're in universal you now need to run `kuma-dp`:

 ```shell
 kuma-dp run \